solita/inkwell/README.md

      :position [(quil.core/mouse-x)
                 (quil.core/mouse-y)]}

+    {:type :mouse-released
+     :button (quil.core/mouse-button)
+     :position [(quil.core/mouse-x)
+                (quil.core/mouse-y)]}

-As you can see, the event types correspond to Quil's event type callbacks, and their values come from Quil's state lookup functions.
+As you can see, apart from `:tick`, the event types correspond to Quil's event type callbacks, and their values come from Quil's state lookup functions.

 ## License